-AUXILIARY (COACH) BATTERY ACCESS
+AUXILIARY (HOUSE) BATTERY ACCESS

-The auxiliary battery is located in an exterior battery storage compartment for convenient access for periodic inspection or maintenance.
+The house battery is located in the battery storage compartment beneath the inside entrance steps for convenient access for periodic inspection or maintenance.

 To service or remove the batteries, unfasten the retainer strap and disconnect battery cables.